Skip to main content

 For more information see the dependency type section in Reviewing a Report

 NOTE: Policy is not evaluated on components with a dependency type of unknown.
-This policy condition is not applicable to Repositories.
+This policy condition does not apply to Repository Firewall.

 Note